-The government has invited bids for Hotel Delhi Zaika, belonging to the fugitive, and attached after the 1993 serial blasts; interested buyers can inspect the property on December 3 and the auction will take place on December 9
+Government has invited bids for Hotel Delhi Zaika, belonging to Dawood Ibrahim, and attached after '93 serial blasts; buyers can inspect property on December 3, auction will take place on December 9

 If you have Rs 1.18 crore to spare and want to buy property which was once owned by India’s most wanted criminal Dawood Ibrahim, then here’s your chance.

 The restaurant Delhi Zaika in Pakmodia Street, belonging to Dawood and attached by the government of India, is up for sale and will be auctioned on December 9.
 Pic/Pradeep Dhivar

 The government had attached Hotel Rounaq Afroz in Pakmodia Street belonging to the fugitive after the 1993 serial Mumbai blasts.
 The hotel later became Delhi Zaika and is in a dilapidated condition now, and up for sale.

 The auction for the 45 square metre hotel is going to be held on December 9, between 11:30 am and 4:00 pm.

 On December 3, the auctioneer will take interested parties for a site inspection and the last day for participating in the auction is December 8.
 The auction will be carried out by a private firm called Ashvin & Co Auctioneers, under the instructions of the Competent Authority & Administrator, the Smugglers & Foreign Exchange Manipulators (Forfeiture of Properties) Act 1976 [SAFEM (FOP) A] and the Narcotic Drugs and Psychotropic Substances Act (NDPS).

 The terms and conditions state that the bidder will have to pay Rs 30 lakh as the earnest money deposit (EMD), which is 25 per cent of the reserve price of Rs 1.18 crore.